LACMIP/emu/docs/_documentation/catalogue.md

 : A [bibliography record]({{ site.baseurl }}/documentation/bibliography/) related to the identification can be attached via this field, if desired.

 Filed As
-: This field should be "Yes" wherever *Currently Accepted* is also "Yes" and "No" wherever *Currently Accepted* is also "No," except for on the records of type specimens whose taxonomy is outdated (see [re-identifications]({{ site.baseurl }}/documentation/reidentify/) for more on this).
+: This field should be "Yes" wherever *Currently Accepted* is also "Yes" and "No" wherever *Currently Accepted* is also "No," except for on the records of type specimens whose taxonomy is outdated (see [re-identifying]({{ site.baseurl }}/documentation/reidentify/) for more on this).

 Currently Accepted
 : This field should be "Yes" for any identification attaching a current taxonomic name, and "No" for invalid taxonomy as well as legacy identifications.
 Only one identification can have a value of "Yes" for *Currently Accepted*, so even if a legacy identification is taxonomically valid, you need to enter "No" for this field.